-When NFS is used with UDP as its transport protocol, it uses a stateless protocol in which the server maintains almost no information on NFS processes.
-This stateless protocol insulates clients and servers from the effects of failures.
+NFS protocol is stateless, that is, the server maintains almost no information about NFS clients.
+The stateless nature of the protocol insulates clients and servers from the effects of failures.
 If a server fails, the only effect on clients is that NFS data on the server is unavailable to clients.
 If a client fails, server performance is not affected.
 Clients are independently responsible for completing NFS transactions if the server or network fails.
 By default, when a failure occurs, NFS clients continue attempting to complete the NFS operation until the server or network recovers.
 To the client, the failure can appear as slow performance on the part of the server.
 Client applications continue retransmitting until service is restored and their NFS operations can be completed.
-If a client fails, no action is needed by the server or its administrator in order for the server to continue operation.
+If client fails, no action is needed by the server or its administrator in order for the server to continue operation.